eve-val/contract-watcher/README.md

+NOTE: this readme is a bit out of date.
+TODO(jboning)

 This app provides a contract queue for an alliance JF service.
 The corp API key used to pull has been stripped.
 To get your own, talk to Nolan Inkura.

 ## Dependencies & Setup